 Our services include unique therapies, some of which are offered nowhere else in the Northwest.

-Continuous renal replacement therapy (CRRT) is a 24-hour nonstop temporary dialysis therapy used to support patients with kidney failure (renal failure).
+CRRT is a 24-hour nonstop temporary dialysis therapy used to support patients with kidney failure (renal failure).
 CRRT works like the kidneys, and allows us to gently filter your child's blood.
 This gives your child's kidneys a chance to rest and get better.
-Read more about CRRT (PDF).

-ECMO is a heart-lung pump that provides life support when a child's heart or lungs are not working properly or need time to heal.
-With ECMO, blood is pumped out of the body, pushed through a machine to add oxygen, and then returned.
-Children's is the only hospital in Washington, Alaska, Montana and Idaho that provides neonatal ECMO.
-While on ECMO, your baby will be sedated and closely monitored by a nurse and an ECMO specialist.
+ECMO is a method of providing life support using a heart-lung pump when a child's heart or lungs aren't functioning properly or need time to heal.
+With ECMO, oxygen-poor blood is drawn into a machine that removes excess carbon dioxide, adds oxygen and then returns the oxygen-rich blood to the baby's body.
+Children's is the only hospital in the four-state WAMI (Washington, Alaska, Montana and Idaho) region that provides neonatal ECMO.
+While on ECMO, your baby will be sedated for comfort and closely monitored by a nurse and an ECMO specialist.

 Inhaled nitric oxide is used to treat respiratory failure and high blood pressure in the lungs (pulmonary hypertension).
 Nitric oxide is given directly through a breathing tube into the windpipe.
 This helps the blood vessels in the lung open (dilate) so they can carry oxygenated blood into the body.